Internal Communication ~ 17 min

 Also, when building your internal communication strategy, it’s useful to encourage upward communication.
 This will not only engage your audience more, but also help you to gather feedback and allow you to adjust your messages, as well as verify understanding and retention.
 And you can collect fresh ideas in the process.

 It’s important that you explain your internal communication strategy to people at your company.
 Be as collaborative as possible, share your ideas, and collect new ones.
-You will need the help of key stakeholders in order to deploy your new internal communications, so you have to engage employees from the very start.
+You will need the help of key stakeholders in order to deploy your new internal communications, so you have to engage your staff from the very start.
+Employee engagement is a must-have from the get-go.
+So get them involved and contributing, make them part of the process.

 Eventually, you will need to organize governance, according to skills and responsibilities, and determine who is responsible for delivering communication and how.
 For example, what must be done globally and what needs to be taken care of on a local level.